I’m pretty sure that I, once upon a time, could have been classified as a perpetual dieter.

 Another six months later, I’d finally figure out that maybe, just maybe, if I gave up the taquitos and sour cream after my workouts, or the pineapple pop and goldfish cracker binges, I might be on to something.
 And, I was right.

 Before too long, weight started flying off.
 I’d finally experienced what I lovingly refer to as the “come-to-fitness moment.”
 Following through on it resulted in a triple-digit weight loss.

-1) Arm yourself.
-Find books, DVDs, favorite cooking shows, maybe an awesome blog or two — any and everything that embodies the traits that you hope to make lifelong habits.
+1. Arm yourself.
+Find books, DVDs, favorite cooking shows, maybe an awesome blog or two, anything and everything that embodies the traits that you hope to make lifelong habits.

 When you finally reach the point where you realize that nothing is going to bring you what hard work in the gym will, don’t let the disappointment overtake you.
 Just get ready to sweat your hair out, and look forward to all the new flavors you can explore.
 As I always say, your body will thank you for it!